OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 <pre>
  y = (a . x) + b
 </pre>
 This looks like the equation of a straight line, with its directing coefficient and offset.
-You may think of this as the equation of the border between the two categories we need to distinguish.
+In the case of a classification problem, you may think of this as the equation of the border between the two categories you want to distinguish.

 #### Neurons at work, TensorFlow Playground